 Zeiss 50mm f2 Review – Bottom Line

 For a classic non-aspherical 50mm lens, there really isn’t much better than this, especially in this price range.
-There are some other great 50s out there, with different characteristics, but the Zeiss 50mm f2 is probably one of the best-balanced classic 50mm lenses for photographers who aren’t just chasing bokeh or a perfect clinical style of lens.
+There are some other great 50s out there, with different characteristics.
+Still, the Zeiss 50mm f2 is probably one of the best-balanced classic 50mm lenses for photographers who aren’t just chasing bokeh or a perfect, clinical style.

 That being said, there are many better modern 50mm lenses out there if you’re looking for ultimate image quality.
-The Nikon 50mm f1.8 or the Voigtladner APO 50mm f2 outperform this lens with image quality.
+The Nikon 50mm f1.8 or the Voigtländer APO 50mm f2 outperforms this lens in image quality.
 However, it still comes close enough for those who are not pixel-picking but want some unique classic characteristics.

 Other Lenses to Consider

-Kipon 50mm f2.4 – This is a slightly larger lens but with the same principle as a non-aspherical classic design.
-This lens will actually give you a lot more of a classic look with more character from the softer blacks due to the weaker coatings.
-It’s an alternate look to the ultra-gritty Zeiss Planar 50mm f2.
-I also think it has a nicer bokeh.
-The only real flaw of this lens is that you can get some almost barrel vignetting when at infinity focus, which prevents me from being totally in love with it, like I am the Kipon 75mm f2.4.
+Kipon 50mm f2.4 – This is a slightly larger lens, but with the same principle as a non-aspherical classic design.
+This lens will actually give you a much more classic, characterful look, thanks to the softer blacks from the weaker coatings.
+It’s an alternate look to the ultra-gritty Zeiss Planar 50mm f/2.
+I also think it has nicer bokeh.
+The only fundamental flaw of this lens is that you can get some almost-barrel vignetting at infinity focus, which prevents me from being totally in love with it, like I am with the Kipon 75mm f2.4.

 For A More Modern Look

-Voigtlander APO 50mm f2 – Similar to the Leica APO, this Voigtlander will give you near-perfect performance, with very good CA control and better corners and edges than the non-aspherical options.
-You’ll have to move up to a bigger and heavier lens and it will produce a more modern cleaner look overall since it uses a much more modern design with advanced elements.
+Voigtlander APO 50mm f2 – Similar to the Leica APO, this Voigtlander will deliver near-perfect performance, with excellent CA control and better corner and edge performance than the non-aspherical options.
+You’ll have to move up to a larger, heavier lens, and it will produce a more modern, cleaner look overall, since it uses a much more contemporary design with advanced elements.
 This lens has two double-sided aspherical elements in a 10-element, 8-group design.

-Leica APO Summicron 50mm f2 – This lens has a few nice advancements for photographers looking for something a little more modern.
-I haven’t noticed any focus shifting on the Zeiss 50mm f2, but the APO Summicron features a floating element so that all distances should focus correctly on the rangefinder.
-Also, there is an aspherical element to flatten out the field curvature and there is some exotic modern glass that helps eliminate almost all CA. Usually, when I see lenses getting into the exotic, highly refractive elements (which are often polymers, not glass) with aspherical elements with higher element designs, there is a reduction in micro-contrast and sometimes a little color.
+Leica APO Summicron 50mm f/2 – This lens has a few nice advancements for photographers looking for something a little more modern.
+I haven’t noticed any shift in focus with the Zeiss 50mm f/2, but the APO Summicron features a floating element, so all distances should focus correctly on the rangefinder.
+Also, there is an aspherical element to flatten field curvature, and some exotic modern glass helps eliminate almost all CA. Usually, when I see lenses incorporating exotic, highly refractive elements (often polymers, not glass) with aspherical elements and higher-order designs, there is a reduction in micro-contrast and sometimes a little color.
 But I’m not sure you would see the difference in 6 to 8-element lenses.
 Sometimes, still, the lower element lenses I’ve seen have slightly better color and contrast.
-One nice thing about Leica’s aspherical elements is that they press them and don’t grind them into shape, so you don’t get the onion ring bokeh.
+One nice thing about Leica’s aspherical elements is that they press them into shape rather than grind them, so you don’t get the onion-ring bokeh.

 Zeiss 50mm f2 Sample Images